 Catherine is a volunteer with Advance Care Planning Australia (ACPA) at Austin Health in Melbourne.
 She is one of a small group of highly qualified and experienced volunteer ambassadors who implement ACPA's Community Education Program.
 The volunteers are supported by training, supervision and ongoing education, and are linked to the ACP Advisory Service.
 The program visits community groups throughout the broader Austin Health catchment (north-eastern metropolitan) area to provide education and stimulate discussion about advance care planning.
 The volunteer ambassadors encourage people to think and talk through solutions to sensitive situation raised during advance care planning.

-People's preferences, as written in their Advance Care Plans, are ideally workable and flexible, Catherine says.
+People's preferences, as written in their advance care directives, are ideally workable and flexible, Catherine says.

 "For example, when choosing their substitute decision-maker, people say, 'What if the person lives overseas?', and I say, 'Well, it's doable, but it could make it difficult.
 The person overseas might be the only option you've got, but it also has to be a workable arrangement."'

 Catherine says a lot of people don't realise that there is choice at the end-of-life.
 They feel that medical decisions may be out of their hands because they don't have medical expertise.

 "But it's not a 'medical merry-go-round' that get on and can't then get off.
 You can become informed about your health options ahead of time so that you can make choices about the kind of care you'd prefer and exercise your options and make choices about the kind of care you'd prefer.

 "There is a broader death literacy that we can all develop.
 For example: What does a good death mean?
 Are you at peace with your life?
 What do you want at the end of your life?
 If your recovery is unlikely, do you want to be surrounded by medical equipment and well-intentioned people who are not your family?
 When your time is limited, how do you want to spend that time?
 The way you die matters a great deal to your family.